Skip to main content

 Content Delivery

-• Over 900 hours of academic excellence and clinical practicum delivered over 17 months
+• Over 900 hours of academic excellence and clinical practicum delivered in 19 months

 Other Requirements